-It can be seen that on four separate occasions, 9.00 pm is confirmed as the time of the hunters arrival by Gate #10.
-The white Chevrolet Impala is further tagged at 10.00 pm, while Bingo Wesher is tending his sheep.
+It can be seen that on four separate occasions, 9:00 pm is confirmed as the time of the hunters arrival by Gate #10.
+The white Chevrolet Impala is further tagged at 10:00 pm, while Bingo Wesner is tending his sheep.

 "Were in the Lake Herman area between 9.30 pm and 10.00 pm on 12/20/68.
 He stated he was driving his girlfriend's sports car and he was testing it out and adjusting the motor.
 He was parked in the open area by the pump station and he observed a blue car, possibly a Valiant, coming down the road from Benicia towards Vallejo.
 They passed his location, stopped in the middle of the road and he saw the white lights of the reverse come on and the car started backing up towards them.
 Mr Owen put the car in gear and took off at a high rate of speed and the car followed him at a high rate of speed.
 When they got to the turn off towards Benicia, Owen turned towards Benicia and the other car went straight ahead.
 The subjects were both Caucasian."

-What is crucial here is that William Crow was in the area "between 9.30 pm and 10.00 pm", and he mentions no white Chevrolet Impala in the turnout of Gate #10, the very turnout he was parked in.
-The White Chevrolet was present in the turnout at 9.00 pm, confirmed by three eyewitnesses, Robert Connelly, Frank Gasser and Bingo Wesher.
-However it had apparently disappeared while William Crow was in the area, during his timeline, or had it.
-Well, not if it was the vehicle that chased him towards Benicia.
-William Crow would later state in an interview, that the Valiant he supposedly saw was suggested to him by the interviewing detective.
-This is what he later claimed actually happened, and two interesting changes are noticeable.
+What is crucial here, is that William Crow was in the area "between 9.30 pm and 10.00 pm", and he mentions no white Chevrolet Impala in the turnout of Gate #10 (the very turnout he was parked in).
+The white Chevrolet was present in the turnout at 9.00 pm, confirmed by three eyewitnesses, Robert Connelly, Frank Gasser and Bingo Wesner.
+However, it had apparently disappeared while William Crow was in the area, during his timeline.
+Or had it?
+Well, not if it was the vehicle that chased him toward Benicia.
+William Crow would later state in an interview, that the Valiant he supposedly saw, was suggested to him by the interviewing detective.
+This is what he later claimed actually happened, with two interesting changes noticeable.

 "I sped up.
 The car behind me also sped up, and at one point as I was looking over my shoulder, the car behind me came up on my side with its right front fender near the driver’s rear quarter panel and appeared to be moving toward making contact.
 I shifted to a lower gear and hit the gas.
 There is a fork in the road where one continues toward Benicia and the other more towards the freeway toward Vallejo.
 The other car was clearly chasing me and I waited until the last moment and then turned off.
 The larger car behind me could not make the turn.
 I went down approximately two hundred yards and stopped in the middle of the road.
 The other car had stopped shortly after the turn-off.
 Each of us sat there in the road.
 Again, youthfully stupid, I yelled about kicking his ---.
 After some moments, the other car turned around in the roadway and went back down the road from which we had come.
 I kept making macho statements, but not totally without some sense about me, I drove home.
 I did not see the car again.
 I could not see the passenger seat, but the driver was a man with short hair and glasses.
 I did not see his specific facial features.